 He’d realised he was same-sex attracted at the age of 13, but it was another three years before he opened up to his pastor.
-By then, the self-loathing was already deeply ingrained by virtue of his church, the desire to be ‘healed’ overpowering.
+By then, the self-loathing was already deeply ingrained courtesy of his church and his desire to be ‘healed’ was overpowering.

 “That’s one of the misconceptions people have about this, that it’s people being forced into these ‘pray the gay away’ camps,” he told Mamamia's daily podcast The Quicky.
 “But particularly in Australia, it’s generally not like that.
 It’s people who have basically been taught—well brainwashed—into thinking that they are broken and need healing or fixing somehow.”

 To hear about Chris’ time inside the program, listen to The Quicky.